matthewkeating/tasks/README.md

 Tasks does ***not*** support mobile or sync data across devices.
 These features are not a important to me but I may add them in the future as I recognize there importance to some.

 ## To Dos
 * Mature software distribution.
 At the moment, the best/only way to get Tasks is to clone this repo and build your own version.
 Once feature development has stabilized, I'll package a release.
+See [this file](install-instructions.md) for installation instructions
 * Add URL support in the notes text editor.

 ## Known Issues